 Teachers can use the free MEL Chemistry app to provide visual support to students as they conduct experiments.
 While the MEL Chemistry sets are useful to families conducting science experiments at home, the materials in these sets are common in most high school chemistry laboratories.
-It is much more cost effective to order the materials needed for your entire class using chemistry supply companies such as Flinn Scientific.
+It's much more cost-effective to order the materials needed for your entire class using chemistry supply companies such as Flinn Scientific.

-The app is best used if students form their own conclusions without viewing the scientific description.
+The app is best used when students form their own conclusions without viewing the scientific description.
 Have students use the 2D and 3D models to examine reagents in the experiment at the molecular level.
-Once they have used the reagent visual aids to develop their own explanation, they can compare it to the scientific description provided.Continue reading Show less
+Once they've used the reagent visual aids to develop their own explanation, they can compare it to the scientific description provided.Continue reading Show less

 Want to make foam erupt into purple lava?
 MEL Chemistry makes this and many other traditional chemistry experiments easy.
 Each experiment comes with compelling videos and easy access to safety and disposal tips.
 Kids can also view scientifically accurate descriptions explaining that our purple lava is actually soap foam formed when citric acid and sodium carbonate split into ions in water.

 While MEL Chemistry makes scientific experiments easier, it also robs kids of the chance to figure things out.
 The scientific description explains in detail what's happening at the molecular level.
 It could be improved if students were given cues to make sense of their observations themselves.
 Other tools, like ExploreLearning Gizmos, let kids pick the reagents they combine and figure out the chemical reaction with support.

 Develop models to describe the atomic composition of simple molecules and extended structures.